oysnet/czagenda-api/docs/data.rst

 ``final (Boolean)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Staff account is required to write/update this attribute

 True if the document can be used to validate an event.
 If false the document must be part of an inheritance.